 Her mother-in-law's disregard for safety rules and insistence on unsuitable toys during visits raises concerns.
 Additionally, her MIL's persistent tiredness and resistance to time limits are ongoing issues.

-A developmental psychologist notes that setting boundaries is crucial for maintaining healthy family dynamics.
-Studies show that when parents communicate their needs and expectations clearly, it fosters respect and understanding within the family.
+Setting boundaries is crucial for maintaining healthy family dynamics.
 In OP's situation, the ongoing boundary violations by the mother-in-law may signal a need for more direct communication about parenting roles.

 Her continuous questioning of crib safety rules, despite multiple explanations, has caused frustration and tension with her husband.
 Her mother-in-law's insistence on understanding or frequent forgetfulness raises concerns.